North Uist - Uibhist a Tuath

 The Sollas Fly-In

-Once a year the skies and beach fill with a multitude of light aircraft - well, a few - seven this year - for the Sollas Fly-In.
+Once a year the skies and beach fill with a multitude of light aircraft - well, a few - seven that year - for the Sollas Fly-In.
 We were privileged to turn up on the right day for it, purely by accident, and had a great time.
+People fly in from as far afield as Ardrossan and have a barbecue by the beach.
+We had a cup of tea, gave a small donation towards a bench for its founder who sadly died in 2014, and chatted to some lovely people.
+But given the wind speed we were relieved no one suggested a spin in a plane!

 South Uist - Uibhist a Deas